 EcoHealth Network Sites

 The EcoHealth Network has assembled a leadership group representing Founder Sites from five continents.
-Representatives of these sites will meet in St. Louis, Missouri, USA, in May, 2019, with other social and natural scientists, to discuss how they can work together to advance global efforts in sustainable land management, biodiversity conservation planning, and the science, business, and practice of ecological restoration.
+Representatives of these sites met in St. Louis, Missouri, USA, in May, 2019, with other social and natural scientists, and discussed how they could work together to advance global efforts in sustainable land management, biodiversity conservation planning, and the science, business, and practice of ecological restoration.
 The workshop was a great success!
 Representatives from the leadership group met again at the Society for Ecological Restoration's international conference, September 2019, in Cape Town, South Africa.
 In February 2020, EHN representatives met with hub and site leaders, and other allies, in Hobart, Tasmania, which resulted in the Hobart Declaration and the Four Islands EcoHealth Collaboration.
 The number of member sites is expected to grow considerably over the next several years.

 EHN is building a network of long-term sites to:

 - Allow restoration sites around the world to communicate with and learn from each other.